Jomeimei/Jomeimei/README.md

 🚧 Currently in the process of uploading previous projects! 🚧

-Ask me about: indie game development + neural radiance fields!
+Ask me about: indie game development + neural radiance fields.

 Currently working on:
 - D&D character generator, includes names and backgrounds o7